Journal of Boredom

 social anomie, the state of normlessness, “an imbalance between social

 regulation and integration” (p.
-2), leads to boredom and, as far as I understand,
+2), leads to boredom and, as far as I

-modernity onwards.
+boredom in modernity onwards.
 The book consists of a series of theoretical and

 interdisciplinary essays attempting to support and expound on the main thesis.